SamuelhaIIman/SamuelhaIIman/README.md

 ##  Freelance Work

-As an independent developer, I’ve delivered end-to-end solutions tailored to client needs—whether it’s launching a new site, optimizing an existing one, or improving SEO and user experience.
+As an independent developer, I’ve delivered end-to-end solutions tailored to client needs launching a new site, optimizing an existing one, or improving SEO and user experience.
 My work spans industries from architecture to wellness, always with a focus on tangible outcomes and clear communication.

 ---